The Turbulent Term of Tyke Tiler: Gender

 In the book Twentieth-Century Children's Writers, Mary Cadogan writes how Tyke Tiler "demolishes many accepted ideas about aspirational and experiential differences between boys and girls."
 Although the novel does challenge gendered stereotypes with its twist reveal at the end, in a chapter on the representation of girls in literature in the book Teaching English, Susan Brindley argues that Tyke Tiler "is, in effect, presenting non-stereotypical girls as abnormal – and as such supports the dominant ideology."
 Brindley writes that the idea of Tyke's real gender being a revelation reinforces "sexist roles in society".
 She states how some readers feel that they have been "made fools of" when discovering Tyke's true gender.
-Kery Mallan in the book Gender Dilemmas in Children’s Fiction calls this discovery a "narrative deceit".
+Kery Mallan in the book Gender Dilemmas in Children's Fiction calls this discovery a "narrative deceit".
 Bhagirath Khuman and Madhumita Ghosal write that reactions like these to Tyke Tiler demonstrate the strange notion that "supposedly male characteristics are only suitable to boys' characters and that that is how they should be portrayed."
 Furthermore, they write that rather than being a "narrative deceit", the revelation of Tyke's gender shows how readers have to challenge their own false beliefs about gender roles.
-Going beyond cisgender interpretations of Tyke's gender, some analyses of Tyke Tiler interpret the protagonist as transgender or reference the novel in broader critiques of transgender fiction.

 After discovering Tyke's gender, the reader is – as Victor Watson comments in his article on multi-layered texts – "in the know", and thus the book warrants re-reading.
 Furthermore, he writes how the illustrations throughout the book add to this new perspective as the reader now knows the images depict a girl character.